markfloryan/gamedesign/slides/index.md

 - [Formal Elements of Games](./FormalElements.pptx): A discussion/breakdown of the formal elements of games.
 	- Reading: [Formal Elements Chapter](../readings/fullerton-2008-formal-elements.pdf) from Tracy Fullerton.

+- [The Game Loop](./GameArchitecture.pptx): Short introduction to the game loop, frames per second, dealing with time in games, etc.
+	- Reading: [Short discussion of game loop architectures](https://www.informit.com/articles/article.aspx?p=2167437&seqNum=2).
+Make sure to click through to pages 2, 3, and 4 for more info.

+- [Sprites and Transforms](./Sprites.pptx): Discussion of Sprites, their properties, coordinate spaces and converting between them, and affine transforms in games.

 <a name="introduction"></a>Other
 ---------------------------------------